 When should stroke rehabilitation begin?

-It's common for stroke rehabilitation to start as soon 24 to 48 hours after your stroke, during your acute hospital stay.
-If your medical problems continue for longer, your doctors may wait to begin your rehabilitation.
+It's common for stroke rehabilitation to start as soon as 24 to 48 hours after your stroke, while you're in the hospital.

 How long does stroke rehabilitation last?

-The duration of your stroke rehabilitation depends on the severity of your stroke and related complications.
-Although some stroke survivors recover quickly, most need some form of stroke rehabilitation long term, possibly months or years after their stroke.
+How long you need stroke rehabilitation depends on the severity of your stroke and related complications.
+Some stroke survivors recover quickly.
+But most need some form of long-term stroke rehabilitation.
+This could last for possibly months or years after their stroke.

 Your stroke rehabilitation plan will change during your recovery as you relearn skills and your needs change.
 With ongoing practice, you can continue to make gains over time.

 You'll probably begin stroke rehabilitation while you're still in the hospital.
 Before you leave, you and your family will work with hospital social workers and your care team to determine the best rehabilitation setting.
 Factors to consider include your needs, what insurance will cover, and what is most convenient for you and your family.

 - Inpatient rehabilitation units.
 These facilities are either freestanding or part of a larger hospital or clinic.
 You may stay at the facility for up to 2 to 3 weeks as part of an intensive rehabilitation program.